DeityVengy/Star_Wars_Genesis_V2_for_Starfield_1.11.36/README.md

    Because Nexus Mods is unironically anti-mod.
 I need permission to modify and update people's files that have been inactive and abandoned for 6+ months.
 Their mod isn't working anymore.
 No one is downloading it.
 No one can contact the original owner.
 But for some reason I'm not allowed to fix it.
 I also understandably can't upload any mods with Star Wars music due to copyright, but in reality it's not like Disney would actually care...
 To be quite honest, I don't really care about any these rules and just want to make a proper Star Wars game/modlist.
 I allow all my mods be modified and reuploaded freely.
 I have multiple backups of all files in this modlist so nothing will be ever be lost.
 If a mod in this list is ever deleted, mine or anyone elses, I'll have it uploaded somewhere else as soon as possible.

 ## **Discord**
 Got any more questions?
+Stuck on something during the install guide?
 Experiencing a bug?
 Please join the Discord at https://discord.gg/sqKTwGRwwY